Updated May 18th, 2022

 Journal impact factors have been calculated every year since 1975.
 A lot has changed since then, so it’s not a perfect tool by any means; it has its advantages and disadvantages.
-In this article, we will cover what a journal impact factor is, how you calculate it, and whether there’s a correlation between IF and journal quality.
+You’ll learn what a journal impact factor is, how to calculate it, and whether there’s a correlation between the impact factor and journal quality in this article.

 What Is a Journal Impact Factor?